 So what exactly is a GSA contract?
 It is a five-year, government-wide contract that allows you to do business with any federal agency plus state and locals agencies in some cases.
 And it dramatically simplifies the ordering process compared to a conventional federal contract.
 Read more about GSA Contract benefits.

 There is no difference between a GSA number and being on the GSA schedule, or any of the other terms listed below.
 These terms are synonymous with each other and are all terms that generally refer to a GSA Schedule contract.

 So if an Agency asks you...

-If you want to find the GSA contract number for any particular vendor, the easist way to find the GSA number is to go to gsaelibrary.gsa.gov.
-Type the name of the firm into the search box and hit enter, and you will be sent to the firm's GSA contract information page that contains the GSA contract number and other relevant contract information.
+If you want to find the GSA contract number for any particular vendor, the easiest way to find the GSA number is to go to gsaelibrary.gsa.gov.
+Type the name of the firm into the search box and hit enter, and you will be sent to the firm's GSA contract information page which contains the GSA contract number and other relevant contact information.